avendisk/apollo-news/content/posts/20190830_issue1/index.md

 <!-- you can put percent signs on this instead of <> to process markdown -->

-{{< quarter-article >}}
-<h2>Review: Attack on Titan (Anime)</h2>
-{{< author name="Matt" >}}
-Attack on Titan (進撃の巨人) has a lot of blood, and a lot of grotesque titans.
-The titan are so strange that it is funny.
-After the first season, the animation in this show is very high quality, more like a movie than a TV show.
-The story, well, the story is crazy.
-I watch this show in Japanese with no English subtitles.
-Most of the time I don’t understand the story.
-But the characters in the story also have no idea, so it’s ok.
-Like most anime, the story moves very slowly, which is my biggest complaint.
-In recent episodes, I would get bored and do other things while I was watching.
-{{< articles/ramen-ratings 3 >}}
-{{< /quarter-article >}}

 {{< quarter-article markdownify >}}
 ## Useful Phrase
 ### “What’s up?”